 Arteriviruses can be transmitted through respiratory, venereal and transplacental routes, and via direct contact.
-The route of HhAV-1 transmission is currently unknown but contact with body fluids (e.g. saliva, urine, or blood) of infected hedgehogs seems likely.
-Further, whilst arteriviruses are known to be highly species specific, the potential for transmission of arteriviruses from other animals (e.g. rabbits or rodents) to hedgehogs, or vice versa, needs further investigation.
+The route(s) of HhAV-1 transmission in hedgehogs are currently unknown, however, since the virus has been detected in saliva, urine, faecal material, and blood, contact with such body fluids of infected hedgehogs seems likely.
+Although arteriviruses are known to be highly species specific, it remains unclear whether arteriviruses from other animals (e.g. rabbits or rodents) may have the potential to spread to hedgehogs, or vice versa.